Improved time-translationally invariant tensor network influence functional method for Anderson impurity problems: Introduction

-In this work, we propose an efficient and accurate method to construct the IF as a GMPS, following the second approach.
-The starting point of our method is to approximate the hybridization function in the IF as a summation of $n$ exponential functions, similar to HEOM.
-The contribution of each exponential function can be written as a GMPS with bond dimension $2$, using the standard WII algorithm~\cite{ZaletelPollmann2015}, which is a first-order approximation.
-Then the IF can be constructed as a GMPS by multiplying $2n$ such small GMPSs for imaginary-time evolution, or $8n$ for real-time evolution.
-Crucially, we are able to prove that the WII approximation in this case is exact, due to the special properties of Grassmann algebra.
-Our method has a lower computational cost than existing alternatives, in the mean time it has very few error sources, which can all be well-controlled.
-Our method gives a worst-case scaling of $\chi$ as $2^{2n}$ or $2^{8n}$ for imaginary- or real-time evolution respectively.
-For real-time evolution, it has been proven that under mild assumptions about the bath spectral function (BSF), $n$ only scales as $n\sim\log(t)\log(1/\varepsilon)$ for a total evolution time $t$ and a desired error $\varepsilon$~\cite{ThoennissAbanin2024,VilkoviskiyAbanin2024}, which means that our method scales polynomially with $t$ even in the worst case.
-We demonstrate the performance of our method on two commonly used BSFs: the semi-circular function and the Lorentzian function, with comparisons to several alternatives.
+In this work, we propose an efficient and accurate method to construct the IF as a GMPS, which is a central step in the GTEMPO method.
+The starting point of our method is to approximate the hybridization function in the IF as a sum of $n$ exponential functions, in close analogy to HEOM and the pseudomode theory.
+The contribution of each exponential term can be represented as a GMPS with bond dimension $2$, using the standard $\WII$ algorithm~\cite{ZaletelPollmann2015}, which is a first-order approximation in general.
+The IF can then be constructed as a GMPS by multiplying $2n$ such small GMPSs for imaginary-time evolution, or $8n$ for real-time evolution.
+Crucially, we prove that in this setting the $\WII$ approximation becomes exact, owing to the special structure of Grassmann algebra.
+As a result, our method achieves a lower computational cost than existing alternatives that have been used in GTEMPO.
+Our method yields a worst-case scaling of the bond dimension $\chi$ as $2^{2n}$ and $2^{8n}$ for imaginary- and real-time evolution, respectively.
+For real-time evolution, it has been shown that, under mild assumptions on the hybridization function, the number of exponentials scales as $n\sim\log(t)\log(1/\varepsilon)$ for a total evolution time $t$ and a prescribed error tolerance $\varepsilon$~\cite{VilkoviskiyAbanin2024,ThoennissAbanin2024,HuangLin2026b}.
+Consequently, the overall computational cost of our method grows only polynomially with $t$, even in the worst case.
+We benchmark the performance of our method using two commonly employed bath spectral functions (BSFs), namely the semi-circular and Lorentzian function, and compare the results with those obtained from the two existing approaches used in GTEMPO.

 This paper is organized as follows.
-In Sec.~\ref{sec:background}, we briefly present some necessary background for our method.
-In Sec.~\ref{sec:method}, we show the details of our method, as well as its connections and differences to the alternatives.
-In Sec.~\ref{sec:result}, we perform numerical simulations with two commonly used BSFs to illustrate the efficiency and accuracy of our method.
-We conclude in Sec.~\ref{sec:summary}.
+In Sec.~\ref{sec:background}, we briefly review the background relevant to our method.
+Sec.~\ref{sec:method} presents the details of the proposed approach, along with its connections to and distinctions from TEMPO and the alternative tensor network IF methods.
+In Sec.~\ref{sec:result}, we present numerical results for two commonly used BSFs to demonstrate the efficiency and accuracy of our method.
+Finally, we conclude in Sec.~\ref{sec:summary}.